On top of that, it helps you better manage your organization’s business-critical data.

 Customer relationship management (CRM) software

-CRMs consolidate all of your customer information in a single database – this includes any previous interactions you’ve had with them and their purchase history.
+CRMs consolidate all of your customer information in a single database: contact history, previous interactions, and purchase records.

-EAM software isn’t right for every business, though – it’s designed primarily for asset-intensive industries like:
+EAM software isn’t right for every business.
+It’s designed primarily for asset-intensive industries like:

 Manufacturing